 Camp Wyandot Inc. became the primary beneficiary in 2016 of a trust for which the current Executive Director is the named trustee.
 The trust administration guidelines call for disbursements at the discretion of the trustee not to exceed \$15,000 in building improvements, \$2,000 in equipment purchases and the cost of 2 camperships per year.
 The trust distributions may be revoked should it be determined by the trustee that Camp Wyandot Inc. is not adequately fulfilling its mission.
-During 2018 and 2017, Camp Wyandot Inc. received \$17,000 and \$17,425 respectively from the trust which is shown on the Statement of Activities as temporarily restricted revenue from Organizations, Estates and Trusts.
+During 2019 and 2018, Camp Wyandot Inc. received \$17,630 and \$17,425 respectively from the trust which is shown on the Statement of Activities as revenue with donor restrictions from Organizations, Estates and Trusts.